 Three weeks ago in-person visitation resumed at the Cook County Jail for the first time in nearly three months due to the continuing trend of low COVID-19 cases at the Cook County Department of Corrections (DOC).
 Sheriff Thomas J. Dart is proud to announce that visitors to the DOC and members of the community, can also be tested for COVID-19 at The New Roseland Hospital (2828 W 31st Street, Building 4-Post 7 entrance).

 The DOC and Cermak Health Services, a division of Cook County Health Services, continue to be aggressive in the treatment and prevention of COVID-19.
 An aggressive plan centered on strategic testing protocols, comprehensive social distancing measures, and immediate isolation and quarantine of symptomatic individuals has led to the containment and steep decline in the number of new cases.
-Currently, there are 16 detainees in custody who are positive for the COVID-19.
+Currently, there are 16 individuals in custody in custody who are positive for the COVID-19.

 “After testing hundreds of Cook County Sheriff Office staff we are pleased to expand testing to the community” said Tim Egan, CEO at Roseland Community Hospital.
 A limited amount of nasal swab tests will be available each day.
 Results will be available in 4-5 days.
 Testing dates and times will change each week.
 To find updated information on testing call Roseland Hospital main phone number 773-995-3000.